PeterAttardo/Assertainty/junit/README.md

 >[!WARNING]
 > If using the Exposed plugin, any attempt to serialize a column outside of a `transaction` block will raise an exception.
-> This includes when KDataAssertions creates tests that include the columns in the name.
+> This includes when Assertainty creates tests that include the columns in the name.
 > To address this, either wrap the test definitions in a transaction block, or implement a safe `columnSerializer` function.